cylc/cylc-flow/doc/src/running-suites.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are logged into another host with no shared home directory, file-reading commands require non-interactive ssh to the suite host account, and use of the ``--host`` and ``--user`` options to re-invoke the command on the suite account.
+If you are logged into another host with no shared home directory, file-reading commands require non-interactive SSH to the suite host account, and use of the ``--host`` and ``--user`` options to re-invoke the command on the suite account.